-Stena Scandica ferry last position
+Stena Scandica ferry current position

 Specifications of Stena Scandica ferry

 |Flag state||United Kingdom|

 |Builder||Cantiere Navale Visentini (Porto Viro / Venice, Italy)|

 |Speed||24 kn / 44 kph / 28 mph|

 |Length (LOA)||222 m / 728 ft|

 |Beam (width)||26 m / 85 ft|

 |Gross Tonnage||26500 gt|